We have helped more than 6,000 families part with their loved ones. Learn what they have to say.

 Estate Administration and Probate

 You don’t need to deal with the will, money and estate straight away.
 Sorting out an estate can feel complicated, whether there’s a will or not.
-Depending on whether there is a will or not, the process can differ.
+Depending on whether there is a pre-existing will, the process can differ.

-When a relative has left a will, then sorting out the estate means getting probate and distributing everything.
+Sorting out the estate means getting probate and distributing everything.
 Probate is a legal document that allows the executor of the will to sort out the estate as instructed in the will.
-The executor of the will is legally responsible for identifying and managing the assets and distributing to inheritors.
-When a person leaves a will, usually they choose an executor, normally a friend or relative, but sometimes it can be a solicitor.
+The executor of the will is legally responsible for identifying and managing the assets and distributing them to inheritors.
+When a person leaves a will, usually they choose an executor.
+This is normally a friend or relative, but sometimes it can be a solicitor.

 In the weeks following the death of a family member, there are several things you need to do to keep moving the process along.